By Noel D’Souza, CFP®

 - What is your background and experience?

 - What associations are you a member of?
+What body provides oversight of the work you do?
 How do I look you up with the organization?

 - What services do you provide?
 In what areas can you advise me?
 In what areas can you not advise me?